Infographic: Busting the fitness myths for a better physical health

 Our physical health is as important as everything else we do every day: go to work, eat breakfast on time, say hello to a friend….
 Joseph Addison said: “Reading is to the mind what exercise is to the body.”
 This quote perfectly summarizes what we are about to discuss in this blog post.

-Today we have so many different fitness programs and regimes available, and they can all help us have fun, relax, shape the body perfectly and improve our physical and mental health at the same time.
-But, almost all fitness programs come along with many fitness myths that claim these programs as inappropriate or bad.
-People often tend to accept or believe these fitness myths more easily, taking them to be facts, and that’s the reason they avoid working out.
+Today, we have so many different fitness programs and regimes available, and they can all help us have fun, relax, and shape the body perfectly, and improve our physical and mental health at the same time.
+But almost all fitness programs come along with many fitness myths that claim these programs as inappropriate or bad.
+People often tend to accept or believe these fitness myths easily, taking them to be facts, and that’s the reason they avoid working out.

-“As an orthopedic surgeon and sport enthusiast, I often get asked about the pros and cons for different workout routines, programs, exercises… I always try to thoroughly explain what people should do or avoid during working out.
-But, it is extremely important that I help them understand how they can properly do all physical activities without getting any knee injuries, shoulder injuries, or getting their muscles in a terrible pain.” says Dr. Armin Tehrany, leading orthopedic surgeon at Manhattan Orthopedic Care.
+“As an orthopedic surgeon and sports enthusiast, I often get asked about the pros and cons of different workout routines, programs, exercises… I always try to thoroughly explain what people should and shouldn’t avoid when working out.
+It is extremely important that I help them understand how they can properly do all physical activities without getting any knee injuries, shoulder injuries, or getting their muscles in a terrible pain,” says Dr. Armin Tehrany, leading orthopedic surgeon at Manhattan Orthopedic Care.

 - Exercising helps you control your weight and boosts weight loss.
 By being physically active you burn calories, and the more intense your activity is, the more calories you burn.

 - Being physically active improves your mood.
-When you exercise your brain is stimulated by endorphin, which create feelings of happiness and euphoria.
+When you exercise your brain is stimulated by endorphin, which creates feelings of happiness and euphoria.

 - Your energy levels are hugely increased.
 When you exercise the oxygen and the nutrients are delivered to your tissues which helps your cardiovascular system work more efficiently.